May 7, 2021 What is the “Right of Survivorship”?

 What Forms of Joint Ownership are available in New York?

-There are two types of joint ownership that are legal and acceptable in New York.
+There are three types of joint ownership that are legal and acceptable in New York.

 Joint Tenancy with Right of Survivorship